thomas097/Question-Classification-with-Keras/README.md

 # Question Classification with Keras

 **Abstract:**
-Using Keras to create a very simple question classification model.
+Using Keras to create a very simple question classification single layer perceptron model.
 The model is able to classify three types of questions: number/amount, location, color and object.

 | Question | Answer Type |
 | --- | --- |